 Christmas is creeping up, slowly but surely we need to start ticking jobs of that ever growing Christmas list.
-Stir Up Sunday is a lovely opportunity to make one of those jobs a family occasion!
+Stir Up Sunday, on Sunday 25th November, is a lovely opportunity to make one of those jobs a family occasion!
 Stir Up Sunday takes its name from an Anglican prayer encouraging churchgoers to start stirring up their plum pudding so it’s mature before Christmas Day.
 It traditionally marks the last Sunday before Advent and is a great tradition that the whole family can be involved in.
-Everyone in the family takes a turn to mix the pudding making a whish as they stir the mixture!
+Everyone in the family takes a turn to mix the pudding making a wish as they stir the mixture!

 So now is the time to get prepared, whip out some tinsel and pop on some Christmas tunes!
 If you don’t have a family pudding recipe that goes back generations then why not give this one a go from our friends at Mason Cash.

 2 large Bramley cooking apples, peeled, cored and chopped

 2 tbsp brandy

 Butter the inside of a 1 litre Pudding Basin and line the base with a disc of buttered greaseproof paper - or make smaller versions in your chosen pudding basin, but remember to reduce the cooking time accordingly!

 Mix all the ingredients for the pudding, except the butter, in a large bowl.